 Today’s question for Nina comes from a blogger struggling to take an online friendship offline.
-Here’s what she’s really asking: How do you turn an acquaintance into a friend?
+Here’s what she’s really asking: What’s the secret to turning an acquaintance into a friend?

 Another blogger (let’s call her Anna) and I follow each other on Twitter and Instagram and on each other’s blogs.
 Although I comment far more on Anna’s blog than she does on mine, I get the sense through our writing that we have a lot in common.
 I especially get this sense when Anna periodically initiates a quick comment to me on Twitter or Instagram.
 In those cases she’s obviously proactively gone out of her way to reach out, even if slightly.
 I was doing this a lot myself in her direction initially, but I got the feeling that I was being overbearing, so I dialed back.